 - Display the negative reviews, too

-- Collect and display as much as possible reviews from all your web account
+- Collect reviews as many as possible from all your web accounts

-- Show your business results, number of users and similar.
+- Show your business results, the number of users, and similar.

-- Use customer quotes to describe features about your product
+- Use customer quotes to describe features of your product

-Hope this article will help you and your company to use more creative approaches that will re-alive your website to sincerely speak to your prospects.
+Hope this article will help you and your company use more creative approaches to re-alive your website to speak to your prospects sincerely.